Andrew-Stewart1/Bash_Project_stewa2a8/README.md

 Simply have the script run and input the desired values, it will create the text file on it's own.

+# How to Use

+- Start the script with ./Pass_gen.sh
+- It will then prompt for inputs, provide a number between 1-5 and then any number you desire
+- It will output these to the terminal and a text file

 # Help Function

 The help function must be used as the first input in the script (When tested other ways an error is produced.)
 -h: will display the usage of the command and give an example for how to generate a password.